Danny-xyy/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Yiyang Xu is a second year student of electrical engineering at the New York University Tandon school of Engineering.
-His research interests include FPGA, hardware security and SOC design verification.
-He leads the NYU_AES team, which is the second place team of Hack@DAC2020 and Hack@Sec2020 hardware security competetion.
+Yiyang is an intelligent and competent candidate who will be a good match for Hardware Engineer position.
+His research interests include FPGA, hardware security, SOC design verification and computer architecture.
+He has done great projects with Verilog, C++, Java and python recently.
+He has led the NYU_AES team to win the second place of the Intel Hack@DAC2020 and Hack@Sec2020 hardware security competetion.
+He holds a profound understanding of how the hardware works and always goes beyond the scope of the project in order to the design more robust.

 #